 Which is Better, Madrid or Barcelona?: Beach

 Barcelona has a beach, Madrid doesn't.
 Or at least not a real one.
-But in 2011, Madrid council unveiled Madrid Rio, a new complex by the Manzanares river with its own beach.
+But in 2011, Madrid council unveiled Madrid Rio, a new complex by the Manzanares river publicised as having its own beach, but it doesn't really - just a place to sunbathe (the Retiro park as just as good for this).
 But if you want a real beach, you need a coast, something Barcelona has.
 However, Barcelona's beach is horrible and should be avoided.
 Luckily, there are plenty of beaches nearby (such as in Sitges) to make Barcelona a good destination for catching some rays.

 See also: Best Beaches in Spain